Anisotropy and azimuthal attributes: fractures and stress

 Types of anisotropy

-• HTI (Horizontal Transverse Isotropy): rotationally symmetric about a HORIZONTAL axis — typically normal to aligned vertical fractures.
+- HTI (Horizontal Transverse Isotropy): rotationally symmetric about a HORIZONTAL axis, typically normal to aligned vertical fractures.
 Vp depends on AZIMUTH: fastest along the fracture strike (no fractures crossed), slowest perpendicular.
-The velocity rose is an ELLIPSE with the long axis along fracture strike.
+The velocity rose is an OVAL, indistinguishable from an ellipse at weak anisotropy, with the long axis along fracture strike.

 Thomsen parameters